atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 #### Comparison Operators

-Comparisions between ustrs can be performed using the methods, functions and operators defined for booleans.
-A ubool is returned in coparison operations.
+Comparisons between uncertain strings can be performed using the operators defined for booleans.
+An ``ubool`` value is returned in all comparison operations.

 ```python
 x = ustr('What is Lorem Ipsum?', 0.97)